Frequently Asked Questions

 Yes – it’s it's a good healthy walk of about a mile from Winchcombe station into the town (Winchcombe station is actually in the village of Greet!): allow about 20 minutes each way.
 Turn left at the top of the station drive onto the B4018 Greet Road and follow the road to the crossroads and turn left into North Street.
 There is a footpath all the way.

 Yes.
-Well behaved dogs travel free in standard class carriages and compartments (not First Class) but they are not allowed on the seats or tables, and not allowed on any dining trains or buffet cars.
+Well behaved dogs travel for a flat-rate fare in standard class carriages and compartments (not First Class) but they are not allowed on the seats or tables, and not allowed on any dining trains or in buffet cars.
+Assistance dogs travel free of charge.
+For further information click here.
+Please note, There may be additional restrictions in place at certain of our special events - please see the relevant page on the website.

 How long is the line?

-The line is currently 13 miles long from Buckland, through Toddington and Winchcombe to Cheltenham Race
+The line is 14 miles long from Broadway, through Toddington and Winchcombe to Cheltenham Race Course.

 How long is the tunnel?